pavlov99/presentations/2017-11-05-pycon/example2-awk-intro/README.md

 cut -d, -f5 pycon-schedule.csv | tail -n+2 | awk '{for(i=1; i<=NF; i++) w[$i]++}END{for(i in w) print w[i], i}' | sort -r | head
 ```

+Python!
+(Who could have guessed?)

 3. Filter unique talks (one talk at a time).

 Not all of the functions implemented, however, there are workarounds.
+For example, there is no support for composite group key.

-It is possible to combine two keys.
+It is possible to combine two keys in a tricky way.
 For day 1 use timeslot, for day 2 use timeslot with substituted character

 ```bash
 cat pycon-schedule.tsv \